agisga/spitzy/_posts/2015-05-05-documentation.md

 Again, we plot both, the numerical and the exact solution, and observe that they approximately agree.

 ![BVP example 2 plot](/images/bvp2.png?raw=true "BVP example 2 plot")

+# 2D Poisson's Equation
+TO BE WRITTEN

+## Five-point Laplacian
+TO BE WRITTEN

+# 1D Linear Advection Equation
+TO BE WRITTEN

+## Upwind
+TO BE WRITTEN

+## Leapfrog
+TO BE WRITTEN

+## Lax-Friedrichs
+TO BE WRITTEN

+## Lax-Wendroff
+TO BE WRITTEN

+# Conclusions and Future Work
+TO BE WRITTEN

+# References

+- [QSS07] A. Quarteroni, R. Sacco, F. Saleri (2007) *Numerical Mathematics*, 2nd ed., Texts in Applied Mathematics.
+Springer.